 Phoenix of Elder Mountain – Each new and full moon, I receive my signs and synchronicity just like you, and those of us who take them much more seriously, guides a lot of our moon and dreaming path, in order to sharpen our focus and our intuitive nature as the years go by.

-Water is a universal symbolic language for the emotional body and our many souls, regardless of how many souls are re-attained.
-These are the empaths, the feelers, the seers, the intuitive (not the psychic) because its the gifts of the emotional body and soul bodies, are the water women are atoned to body and soul, not mind body.
+Water is a universal symbol and has its own symbolic language for the emotional body and our many souls.
+In the world, the emotional people now have a name, the empaths, the feelers, the seers, the sensitives, the gifted, the intuitive (not the psychics)… all because the gifts of the emotional body and soul bodies are not tangible to most people.
+But there has always been water women, mysterious fog, dreamers, who are atoned to body and soul, not mind-body.

 The celestial water spirits, like Arethusa are the old Goddesses of the Oceans and can be attained as a water journey, if both their maiden and mother years were lived, experienced self destruction, healed the self through it all and then became free and forgiving to all.
 The journey of a water grandmother as a water being is the most difficult of earth, air and fire, for it encompasses almost all of the earth (the water) and its fluid yet destruction for purification purposes.

 The city of Syracuse is located on the east coast of Sicily and was originally a Greek colony founded by Corinth in 734 bce.
-The city enjoyed a period of expansion and prosperity under the tyrant Gelon in the 5th century BCE, survived a two year siege by Athenian forces from 415 to 413 bce, and again prospered under the tyrant Dionysus in the 4th century BCE when the city controlled much of Sicily and large portions of southern Italy.
-Dionysus was the first ancient Greek to figure out exactly how to destroy the prehistory circle of woman, by luring the maidens with dark sex and drug/alcohol rituals.
+The city enjoyed a period of expansion and prosperity under the tyrant Gelon in the 5th century BCE, survived a two year siege by Athenian forces from 415 to 413 bce.
+Again prospering under the tyrant Dionysus in the 4th century BCE when the city controlled much of Sicily and large portions of southern Italy.

-Arethusa of Siracusa represents our powerful connection to the primordial waters and fire within, helping us to move deeper into what holds us in bondage and make our personal spiritual journey more ‘personal’.
-Many things take courage to crash against the shore over and over to find the gems we need to feel at peace, to heal our self, to speak our truth and seeing the medicine in continual practices of letting go of addictions, of relationships of old belief system, anything that is abusive to us or tear our self esteem down.
+Arethusa of Siracusa (asteroid #95) She was portrayed on many coins in ancient times (a symbol of values).
+She represents our powerful connection to the primordial waters, helping us to move deeper into the mystery.
+Many things take courage to crash against the shore over and over to find the gems we need to feel at peace, to heal our self, to speak our truth from feeling, since she is a water goddess.

 Percy Bysshe Shelley (1792–1822)